renovate-bot/GoogleCloudPlatform-_-data-to-ai/README.md

 ```

 There is a chance you will get an error when creating a Cloud Run function the first time you run
 the script.
-Wait for a couple of minutes and try again.
+Wait for a few minutes and try again.

 ## Testing image processing